sebaeze/coupon-book-service/README.md

 | UserCouponAssignments | userId        | couponBookId | couponBookId          | Coupon book from which codes are assigned                         | N:1 with Coupons     |            |             |   |
 | UserCouponAssignments | userId        | couponBookId | assignedCodes         | List of codes assigned to the user from the specified coupon book |                      |            |             |   |

+## High-Level Deployment Strategy

+The AWS cloud provides a lot of options for deployment, in this case

 ## Functional Requirements